AMIS-Services/sig-graphql/example/graphql-react/README.md

 `;
 ```

 This query will grab all the data from the practices resolver and the nested resolvers which we just implemented in the backend.
-Now we need some code to execute this query.
+This is a very simple query, read about [all kinds of cool stuff you can do with queries here](https://graphql.org/learn/queries/) Now we need some code to execute this query.

 Import the `Query` component from "react-apollo" and rewrite the render function to implement it.
 The Query component is a renderProps component, which means that it takes a function as child in the following style: